Ahmed-Nouman/mcu-bot/README.md

 # MCUBot

-This repository contains ROS packages for an autonomous mobile robot.
+This Repository contains ROS packages for an Autonomous Mobile Robot.

+FYP by students of Department of Mechatronics Engineering, Batch ###2016.
+Under Supervision and Guidance of ###Professor Ahmed Nouman.